 It is suggested that the meat be divided into three parts,

 - One is to be shared with family, friends and neighbors

 - Another is to be distributed among the poor and needy

 - And one part is for yourself and your immediate family

 Eid al-Adha is often misunderstood by those outside the Islamic faith.
 It is often linked to animal cruelty which is totally opposite to what the festival symbolizes.
-How can one sacrifice an animal that is not dear to them as part of the day that commemorates the test of willingness to give up something beloved on God’s command?
-By right, a sacrifice is a sacrifice only when one gives up something dearly loved
+How can one sacrifice an animal that is not dear to them especially since this is part of the day that commemorates the test of willingness to give up something beloved on God’s command.
+A sacrifice is a sacrifice only when one gives up something dearly loved

 Ibrahim had shown that his love for God superseded all others.
 That he would lay down his own life or the lives of those dearest to him in submission to God’s command.
 Muslims commemorate this ultimate act of sacrifice every year on Eid al-Adha.